Ezekiel Lewis

-Ezekiel Lewis is an American record executive who has served since 2023 as President of Epic Records.
+Ezekiel Lewis is an American record executive who has been the CEO of Epic Records since March 2026.
 Prior, he served as Senior VP of A&R at Motown from 2011 to 2017, and held a similar title at Epic from the latter year to 2023.
 He is also the founder of the music publishing company Bar Music Group, as well as the production collective the Clutch.

 Early life and education

 Lewis grew up in Montgomery, Alabama.
 Lewis graduated from Morehouse College.